 7 The Year Of The Four Emperors

-The political turmoil of this period is reflected in the writings of Tacitus.
-His introduction to this period of Roman history (Histories 1.2) reads: “The history on which I am entering is that of a period rich in disasters, terrible with battles, torn by civil struggles, horrible even in peace and four emperors killed by the sword.”
+The chaos of that year is captured vividly by the historian Tacitus, who wrote, “The history on which I am entering is that of a period rich in disasters, terrible with battles, torn by civil struggles, horrible even in peace and four emperors killed by the sword.”

 6 Army’s Diminishing Returns